Can’t make it to our events? Check out videos of our lectures and lunch talks held at Harvard by visiting the Program in Islamic Law Vimeo channel.

 Marion Katz, “Wives, Housework, and the Changing Boundary between Islamic Law and Ethics”

-On Feb 13, Professor Marion Katz of NYU gave a lecture on “Wives, Housework, and the Changing Boundary Between Islamic Law and Ethics.”
+On Feb 13, 2019, Professor Marion Katz of New York University (NYU) gave a lecture at Harvard Law School’s Program in Islamic Law on “Wives, Housework, and the Changing Boundary Between Islamic Law and Ethics.”
 She explored the historical-legal controversies over domestic labor and the construction of gender and relationships in Islamic law on the books and in the social practices of Muslim communities.
 The event was live-tweeted under the hashtag #KatzLecture.

-As the keynote address to the 2019 Harvard Sports Law Symposium on April 1, former NBA player and civil rights activist Mahmoud Abdul-Rauf spoke about his childhood, basketball career and experience advocating for social justice in the United States.
-Professor Intisar Rabb initiated the conversation in a “fireside chat” with questions about Abdul-Rauf’s inspiration for playing basketball and desire to become a legend in the league.
+As the keynote address to the 2019 Harvard Sports Law Symposium, former NBA player and civil rights activist Mahmoud Abdul-Rauf spoke about his childhood, basketball career, and experience advocating for social justice in the United States.
+Harvard Law School Professor Intisar Rabb initiated the conversation in a fireside chat.

 As an NBA player, Abdul-Rauf refused to stand for national anthem in protest to US oppression, for which he was suspended by the NBA on March 12, 1996.
 An agreement was reached two days later with the league whereby he would stand during the playing of the national anthem but could close his eyes and look downward.